-DanielAbt is a racing driver from Germany who is competing mostly in the various single-seaters categories.
+DanielAbt is a racing driver from Germany who is currently competing with Audi Sport ABT Schaeffler in the FIA Formula E Championship.
+It's his fourth season in the electric single-seater competition.

 Racing is the Abt family tradition

-Daniel was born on 3rd of December, 1992 in the town of Kempten in Bavaria.
+Daniel was born on December 3, 1992, in Kempten, Bavaria.
 He comes from a famous family that has a long history in the German motorsport, so it was logical that he will continue that tradition.

 He began to drive karting at the age of six and immediately made an impact by winning many races and competitions.
 His progress was quick and when he was 16, he switched to ADAC Formula Masters, driving for his father’s team – Abt Sportsline.
 He scored three podium finishes in his rookie season before taking the 8th place overall.
 The same year Daniel started his collaboration with another valuable partner.
 Abt was accepted as a candidate by the Deutsche Post Speed Academy.